-- S6.12.1 The actual format of the design event may change from competition to competition and year to year as determined by the organizing body. - S6.12.2 All STUDENT FORMULA organizing bodies reserve the right to organize Design Judging into one, two or three steps at their sole discretion.
+S6.12.1 All STUDENT FORMULA organizing bodies reserve the right to organize Design Judging into one, two or three steps at their sole discretion.

 S6.13 Scoring

 - S6.13.1 Scoring may range from 0 to 150 points at the judge's discretion. - S6.13.2 The judges may at their discretion award the highest placing team less than 150 points.